juxt/bidi/README.md

  ["/login" :login]]
 ```

-The rules for `uri-for` are that the first virtual-host in the vector is used.
-When the request is known to bidi (i.e. in the partially applied uri-for function in the match-context) the algorithm chooses the first virtual host that matches the request URI's scheme.
+The rules for `uri-info` are that the first virtual-host in the vector is used.
+When the request is known to bidi (i.e. in the partially applied uri-info function in the match-context) the algorithm chooses the first virtual host that matches the request URI's scheme.

 ## Composability